 In addition to the graduate admissions policies of the Office of Graduate Admissions, students may be admitted to the M.F.A. in Visual Arts degree program if they meet the following criteria:

-- completed a B.A. or B.F.A. in a related field and show demonstrable competency in art and
+- completion of a B.A. or B.F.A. in a related field and show demonstrable competency in art and

-- provide evidence of strong academic record, especially in the candidate’s area of study.
+- evidence of strong academic record, especially in the candidate’s area of study.

 Degree Program Requirements

 Degree candidates will select an area of emphasis (painting, illustration, or interdisciplinary) and complete a minimum of 60 credits, as listed on the program sheet, under the guidance of his or her mentor/adviser and with approval of the program coordinator.